JJ/granada-off/text/geekery.md

 Once you check out the vault, you can ride the bus from the cemetery to the city, or just walk downhill, proceeding to the popularly named "Rotonda del Helicóptero", or "Helicopter roundabout", which you cannot miss since there is a helicopter there, set up on a rotating axis that makes it look this and that way, depending on wind and ground vibration.
 It is placed on the way to the [Armilla air base, wing 78 of the Spanish Air Force](http://www.ejercitodelaire.mde.es/ea/pag?idDoc=D7BBF2E4EBCB7EE6C12570DD00429F4B&idRef=1C4723CC4E4142DCC125745900266B6D), precisely the wing that flew it until not so long ago, well into this millenium.
 This is mainly a training wing but also houses the [patrulla ASPA](http://patrullaaspa.defensa.gob.es/es/index.html), a helicopter aerobatics team that features the new Eurocopter, one of just half a dozen in the world.
 However, there are only a few scheduled acts if you want to watch them.

->I remember to spend the time of boring classes during the 80s
+>I remember spending the time of boring classes of the Physics degree
+>I was pursuing, during the 80s,
 >watching the Bucker 131 biplanes sputtering in the sky, in front of
 >the Facultad de Ciencias.
-They were true relics of the 20s, and
+They were true relics of the 20s, and also
 >probably the ones that were used to get trained by current fighter pilots
 >in the Spanish Air Force (SpAF).